How to choose the right project management software

 The project management software myPARM

 Every department in a company has its own requirements.
 This often results in isolated solutions within a company.
 These are used in one department but do not make sense in other departments.
-In this case, it may make sense to choose an all-in-one solution as the new software or to integrate the new solution into the existing system landscape. myPARM is such an overall solution that not only offers various modules in the area of project management that you can combine entirely according to your individual needs.
+In this case, it may make sense to choose an all-in-one solution as the new software or to integrate the new solution into the existing system landscape. myPARM is such a complete solution that offers various modules in the area of project management that you can combine entirely according to your individual needs.
 With its numerous interfaces, the software can also be flexibly integrated into your existing systems.
 In addition, myPARM includes numerous supporting functions, such as document management, risk and opportunity management or personalisation.

 If you only need a less comprehensive solution at first, you can use individual modules of the software and leave others hidden.
 Due to the great flexibility of myPARM, the software can then grow with your needs.
 You can even use leadership software or the new BI module in addition to the project management functions.
 We will present this to you on Thursday, March 17, at 2:30 p.m. on LinkedIn.
 Please register here .